lqb2/blog/_posts/2017-09-24-bateson-kipling-heaven.md

 - liberation
 ---

-in the mary catherine bateson episode of on being, bateson cites her mom's love of a particular poem, _when earth's picture is painted_ by rudyard kipling. the full poem is at the end, but i really liked the conversation krista had with bateson about the poem's vision of heaven.
+in the [mary catherine bateson episode of on being][onbeing], bateson cites her mom's love of a particular poem, _when earth's picture is painted_ by rudyard kipling. the full poem is at the end, but i really liked the conversation krista had with bateson about the poem's vision of heaven.

 in a sense, it is one way of describing what i imagine an ideal world would be like. in fact, in a sense, it's the world i'm working towards with my all of my support work: coaching, website building, and personal storytelling.